eemeli/yaml-docs/source/includes/options.md

 YAML.parse('No', { version: '1.1' }) // false
 ```

 Aside from defining the language structure, the YAML 1.2 spec defines a number of different **schemas** that may be used.
-The default is the [core schema](http://yaml.org/spec/1.2/spec.html#id2804923), which is the most common one.
-The [JSON schema](http://yaml.org/spec/1.2/spec.html#id2803231) is effectively the minimum schema required to parse JSON; both it and the core schema are supersets of the minimal [failsafe schema](http://yaml.org/spec/1.2/spec.html#id2802346).
+The default is the [`core`](http://yaml.org/spec/1.2/spec.html#id2804923) schema, which is the most common one.
+The [`json`](http://yaml.org/spec/1.2/spec.html#id2803231) schema is effectively the minimum schema required to parse JSON; both it and the core schema are supersets of the minimal [`failsafe`](http://yaml.org/spec/1.2/spec.html#id2802346) schema.

 The `yaml-1.1` schema matches the more liberal [YAML 1.1 types](http://yaml.org/type/) (also used by YAML 1.0), including binary data and timestamps as distinct tags as well as accepting greater variance in scalar values (with e.g. `'No'` being parsed as `false` rather than a string value).
 The `!!value` and `!!yaml` types are not supported.